CV

 Nucleation and growth of diamond film.

+Nucleation of diamond is a critical issue to many different avenues of the field (heteroepitaxy, single-crystalline, nano-crystalline, etc).
+It is considered to be the most studied and least understood element of the field.
+We investigated diamond nucleation induced by ultrasonic abrasion and by bombardment from energetic species.
 We determined that diamond formation enhanced by ultrasonic abrasion with diamond powders occurs predominantly on pre-existing diamond particles introduced by one way or another and that nucleation of the diamond phase during the CVD process itself is a very unlikely process.
 We developed a synergetic ultrasonic abrasion processes via which the diamond particle densities (DPD) are enhanced in excess of 1012 cm2.
 Such DPD values enables one to deposit high quality diamond films of very low roughness (nm range) and free standing membranes of most interesting electronic properties.

 We investigated the process of diamond nucleation by bombardment from energetic species.
 We found and experimentally developed a process to promote the nucleation of diamond from energetic species by the “direct- current glow discharge” DC-GD method.
-In order to understand the mechanism of diamond nucleation from energetic species we had to analyze the deposited carbon material with nanometer resolution.
+In order to understand the mechanism of diamond nucleation from energetic species we had to analyse the deposited carbon material with nanometer resolution.
 This turned to be a most difficult problem on which I worked for several years with my students using the most advanced microscopic and spectroscopic methods in Israel and abroad.
 From our studies we could establish the microstructure, chemical composition, surface properties, etc, of the carbon films into which the diamond nano particles were formed.
 We could determine the influence of DC-GD deposition conditions on the size of the nano-diamond particles, hydrogen content and bonding, etc. Based on our experimental work and in collaboration with Prof. Lifshitz we offered a model to explain the mechanism of diamond nucleation from energetic species.
-The culmination of our work was published in the prestigious journal Science in 2002.
+The culmination of our work was published in the prestigious journal Science.

 Our diamond nucleation studies from energetic species led us to discover the possibility of depositing continuous nano-diamond films by the DC glow discharge process.
 These films are composed of an agglomerate of nano-diamond particles of 2-5 nm in size.
 In order to assess the structural properties and evolution of the nano-diamond film with nanoscopic resolution we extended our analytical capabilities to the use of high resolution electron microscopy (TEM, SEM, HR-TEM).
 From these studies we suggested a mechanistic model to explain the fundamental processes involved in the growth of the nano-diamond films.
 Unlike the formation mechanism of micro-crystalline diamond films, which is predominantly determined by growth, nano-diamond formation is dominated by secondary nucleation processes and frustration of growth of the macroscopic phase.

-Name Email Room Phone
+Name | Room | Phone | |

-Miri Fischer (2013-) M.Sc. students mirif@technion.ac.il 466 3754
+Miri Fischer (2018-) Ph.D.
+Student | mirif@technion.ac.il | 466 | 3754 |

-K. Mohan Kumar-Post-doctoral fellow Kmohan-kamar@campus.technion.ac.il 466 3754
+K. Mohan Kumar -Post-doctoral fellow | Kmohan-kamar@campus.technion.ac.il | 466 | 3754 |